tbh111/Vision-Aided-Navigation-System/README.md

 I'm struggling to finish this project before April, 2021, the deadline of ourCollege Students' Innovative Entrepreneurial Training Plan Program(national grade) in DLUT, as the other two members of my team are busy with their courses:sweat_smile:.
 Maybe, I will move this system on my Jaston nano, as it is more similar to actual applications:smile:.

-Note: I'm a common college student, feel free to contact me for comments on my work:handshake:.
+Note: I'm just a common college student, feel free to contact me for comments on my work:handshake:.